CDM Smith: History

 On June 21, 2017, the US Justice Department declined to prosecute CDM Smith for corruption, despite finding that the company had paid $1.18 million to officials in India.
 In July 2017, CDM Smith agreed to pay around $4 million to the US Treasury, after which investigations by the Fraud Section of the Criminal Division of the Department of Justice into bribery were closed.
-CDM Smith has been sanctioned by the World Bank for “failing to disclose a subcontract on a project in Vietnam, and was conditionally non-de-barred for one and half years.
+CDM Smith has been sanctioned by the World Bank for "failing to disclose a subcontract on a project in Vietnam", and was conditionally non-de-barred for one and half years.
 On July 15, 2017, it was announced that the Goa government had asked state chief secretary Dharmendra Sharma to investigate bribes from CDM Smith in India.

-Based on Special Investigation Team (SIT) of Central Vigilance Commission (India's anti-corruption watchdog), India's Central Bureau of Investigation (parallel to USA's FBI) filed first FIR in this case on February 2, 2018.
+Based on Special Investigation Team (SIT) of Central Vigilance Commission (India's anti-corruption watchdog), India's Central Bureau of Investigation (parallel to US's FBI) filed first FIR in this case on February 2, 2018.

+In 2025, CDM Smith was the recipient of the Mentoring Excellence Award at the Absorbies Awards, Absorb Software’s annual awards program, for its mentorship program Career Compass, launched in 2014.
+In 2026, CDM Smith was recognized with the 2026 Platinum Award for Excellence in Client Experience by Client Savvy, a customer experience management platform.